Rub21/osmrel2geojson/README.md

-# OpenStreetMap relation --> geojson
+# OpenStreetMap relation to geojson

 ## Install